 Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were in line with local and national averages.
+Results were in line with national averages.
 For example:

-- 88% of patients said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 86% and the national average of 86%. - 84% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 87% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%.
+- 87% of patients said the last GP they saw was good at explaining tests and treatments above the national average of 86%. - 79% of patients said the last GP they saw was good at involving them in decisions about their care compared to the national average of 82%. - 80% of patients said the last nurse they saw was good at involving them in decisions about their care compared to the national average of 85%.